 Applicants should be academically talented high school seniors who plan to major in Cinema & Television Arts, Communication Design, Journalism, Media Analytics, Sport Management and Strategic Communications.

-Students should have a GPA of at least 3.8 and a combined evidence-based reading and writing and math SAT score of 1280 or an ACT score of 29.
+Students should have a GPA of at least 3.8.
 Selection is based on high school academic performance, extracurricular involvement and communications experience.
 Students invited for an on-campus visit must also compose an essay and participate in a faculty interview.

 Students interested in the Communications Fellows program should apply here.

 **As you’re going through the application, please note that there are two essay prompts for the Communications Fellows application:

 - Students interested in Cinema & Television Arts, Communication Design, Journalism, Media Analytics or Strategic Communications should reply to the Communications prompt.

 - Students interested in Sport Management should reply to the Sport Management prompt.